yiyaozzz/juliet-landing/docs/stories/story-landing-page-2.md

 1. **AC1:** HeroSection.tsx displays full viewport height hero with headline, subheadline, CTA button, and gradient background
 2. **AC2:** Hero section is fully responsive (mobile < 768px, tablet 768-1024px, desktop > 1024px)
-3. **AC3:** SocialProofSection.tsx displays 2-3 testimonial cards with customer quotes, names, roles, and optional avatars
+3. **AC3:** SocialProofSection.tsx displays a series of 5 testimonial cards with customer quotes, names, roles, and avatars in a row.
+This row should slowly animate left and it's infinite marquees.
 4. **AC4:** Testimonials use horizontal scroll on mobile and grid layout on desktop
 5. **AC5:** ProblemSolutionSection.tsx shows "Old Way" vs "New Way" comparison in two-column layout (desktop) / stacked (mobile)
 6. **AC6:** Visual contrast between old/new using color scheme as specified